 In addition, lead lectures and seminars will develop your confidence in a range of relevant issues; classroom and behaviour management; meeting individual needs and inclusion; planning and assessment etc. There is a strong emphasis on social justice issues in education and on mental health and well-being.
 We want you to develop into an inclusive and reflective teacher, with the skills, energy and resilience needed to make a real difference in schools.

-In order to achieve QTS, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards.
+To achieve Qualified Teacher Status, you will demonstrate that you are able to meet all the requirements of the Teachers’ Standards across the curriculum.
 This aspect of assessment is largely undertaken by our school-based mentors.
 LJMU staff are in regular contact with all trainees on placement, undertake co-observations of their teaching and Quality Assure the school-based training across the Partnership.

-The Postgraduate Diploma is assessed through 4 Modules.
-The course team and our Partnership schools have worked together to ensure that this gold standard teacher training PGDE Award remains both relevant and manageable.
-The Award of QTS is integral to one of these academic Modules.
-You will also complete two essays, (one of which focuses on the development of a Scheme of Work) and a case-study presentation.
+The Postgraduate Diploma is taught and assessed through 4 Modules.
+The Award of QTS forms one of these Modules.
+You will also be assessed by completing two essays based on your classroom practice, (one of which focuses on the development of a Scheme of Work) and delivering a case-study presentation.